-The archive contains interviews on the settlement history of the Dagara, Sisala, Pwo, Birifor and Dyan people in North-western Ghana and South-western Burkina Faso; colonial documents on South-western Burkina Faso; master theses; maps and aerial photographs.
+The archive contains interviews on the settlement history of the Dagara, Sisala, Pwo, Birifor and Dyan people in North-western Ghana and South-western Burkina Faso; interviews in Dagara on Dagara proverbs and culture; colonial documents on South-western Burkina Faso; master theses; maps and aerial photographs.

-The West African Settlement History Archive is part of the archives of the Department of Anthropology and African Studies, Johannes Gutenberg University, Mainz.
-It consists of a (1) comprehensive collection of interviews on the settlement history, land rights and early political history in North-western Ghana and South-western Burkina Faso; furthermore, it contains a broad variety of documentary material, such as (2) relevant documents copied from the colonial archives in Mali, Côte d’Ivoire, Aix en Provence, Ouagadougou and Léo (Burkina Faso), (3) thematically related master theses, as well as (4) maps, aerial photographs and miscellaneous materials.
+The West African Settlement Archive is part of the archives of the Department of Anthropology and African Studies, Johannes Gutenberg University, Mainz.
+It consists of a (1) comprehensive collection of interviews on the settlement history, land rights and early political history in North-western Ghana and South-western Burkina Faso as well as interviews on Dagara proverbs and culture in this region.
+Furthermore, the archive contains a broad variety of documentary material, such as (2) relevant documents copied from the colonial archives in Mali, Côte d’Ivoire, Aix en Provence, Ouagadougou and Léo (Burkina Faso), (3) thematically related master theses, as well as (4) maps, aerial photographs and miscellaneous materials.
 Comprehensive lists of the interviews and the stored documents can be consulted online (see links under “further information“) while the materials themselves are only available on paper in the departmental archives.

 (1) Most of the altogether more than 700 interviews that are documented were carried out between 1997 and 2002 in the context of two research projects under the Special Research Scheme 268, “Cultural Development and Language History in the Natural Environment of the West African Savannah”, at Goethe University, Frankfurt/Main, Germany.
 The projects were led by Carola Lentz (since 2002 professor at the Department of Anthropology and African Studies, Johannes Gutenberg University, Mainz) and funded by the German Research Foundation (DFG).